davidfcarr/rsvpmaker/README.txt

 Creating and Managing Events

 RSVPMaker events are created and edited just like blog posts in the WordPress editor, with the addition of parameters like event date (so the items can be listed chronologically and displayed on a calendar grid).
+Supports the Gutenberg editor as well as the classic WordPress editor.

 Turning on the RSVP function displays additional options for sending email notifications, customizing confirmation and reminder messages, and setting a price or prices if you will be requesting online payments via PayPal.

 RSVP reports can be viewed on the administrator's dashboard or downloaded as spreadsheets.